Amazon Music Bestsellers and Deals

 The 20-page booklet is unexpectedly substantial – cool photos, an essay on the band by SCOTT SCHNIDER and detailed reissue credits at the rear.
 And that superb remastered sound too…

-To this day tracks like “Dear Mr. Fantasy” and Dave Mason’s wonderful “Feelin’ Alright” (covered by Joe Cocker, Grand Funk Railroad, Lulu and Three Dog Night within a few years of its release) still send me.
-There’s fantastic audio punch on “Medicated Goo” ("freaky Freddie!”) and Island Records literally named their budget label sampler LP after the “You Can All Join In” track on the 2nd LP.
-The opening instrumental “Glad” on “John Barleycorn Must Die” always sounded to me like Soul Rock or even Fusion before such a phrase was even coined – brilliant stuff.
+To this day tracks like "Dear Mr. Fantasy" and Dave Mason's iconic and wonderful "Feelin' Alright" (covered by Joe Cocker, Grand Funk Railroad, Lulu and Three Dog Night within a few years of its release) still send me.
+There's fantastic audio punch on "Medicated Goo" ("freaky Freddie!") and Island Records literally named their first budget sampler compilation LP after the "You Can All Join In" track on the 2nd LP.
+The opening instrumental "Glad" on 1970's "John Barleycorn Must Die" always sounded to me like Soul Rock or even Fusion before such a phrase was even coined – brilliant stuff.

-The stunning eleven and half minutes of “Low Spark Of High-Heeled Boys” where Winwood cruises through this almost hypnotic groove still sounds unbelievably modern – I love it (lyrics above).
-For sure things began to taper off towards the bands last few albums - but I still feel there’s soulfulness in the Winwood/Capaldi slowy “(Sometimes I Feel So) Uninspired”.
-The eleven-minute “Dream Gerrard” (a co-write with Vivian Stanshall) has a good groove too - as does “Walking In The Wind” (another Capaldi co-write with Steve Winwood).
-All this and “Paper Sun”, “Smiling Phases” and the hippy sitar of “Hole In My Shoe”!
+The stunning eleven and half minutes of "Low Spark Of High-Heeled Boys" where Winwood cruises through an almost hypnotic groove still sounds unbelievably modern – I love it (lyrics above).
+For sure things began to taper off towards the bands last few albums - but I still feel there's soulfulness in the Winwood/Capaldi ballad "(Sometimes I Feel So) Uninspired".
+The eleven-minute "Dream Gerrard" (a co-write with Vivian Stanshall of The Bonzo Dog Doo Dah Band) has a good groove too - as does "Walking In The Wind" (another Capaldi co-write with Steve Winwood).
+All this and "Paper Sun", the famous "Smiling Phases" song (the first Island Records two-CD compilation of Traffic's material would be named after this track way back in 1991) and the hippy sitar of "Hole In My Shoe".
 Will we ever see their like again?
 I doubt it…

-With generous playing times on both discs (a half-decent booklet too), top quality sound and an online price tag that is often below three pounds (three quid for God's sake!) - you’re getting a whole lot of bang for your buck here.
+With generous playing times on both discs (a half-decent booklet too), top quality sound and an online price tag that is often below three pounds (three quid for God's sake for all this great Traffic music) - you're getting a whole lot of bang for your buck here.
 Way to go…

 No comments: